StarRocks/starrocks/docs/introduction/Architecture.md

 ## FE and BE

 FEs are responsible for metadata management, client connection management, query planning, and query scheduling.
 Each FE stores and maintains a complete copy of metadata in its memory, which guarantees indiscriminate services among the FEs.
-FEs can work as followers and observers based on your configurations.
+FEs can work as leaders, followers, and observers.
 Followers can elect a leader according to the Paxos-like BDB JE protocol.
 BDB JE is short for Berkeley DB Java Edition.

 - Leader
+  - The leader FE is elected from follower FEs.
+To perform leader election, more than half of the follower FEs in the cluster must be active.
+When the leader FE fails, follower FEs will start another round of leader election.
   - The leader FE reads and writes metadata.
 Follower and observer FEs can only read metadata.
 They route metadata write requests to the leader FE.
 The leader FE updates the metadata and then uses BDE JE to synchronize the metadata changes to the follower and observer FEs.
 Data writes are considered successful only after the metadata changes are synchronized to more than half of the follower FEs.
-  - The leader FE is elected from follower FEs.
-To perform leader election, more than half of the follower FEs in the cluster must be active.
-When the leader FE fails, follower FEs will start another round of leader election.

 - Follower
   - Followers can only read metadata.
 They synchronize and replay logs from the leader FE to update metadata.